Last Updated on November 24, 2021 by Ope Quadri

 Using bank’s USSD Code

 “Unstructured Supplementary Service Data (USSD) is a Global System for Mobile (GSM) communication technology that is used to send text between a mobile phone and an application programme in the network,” searchnetworking.techtarget.com

-As USSD is used for making online transactions like buying recharge card, transferring to another account, you can use USSD to pay electricity bill online and recharge your prepaid meter online from there.
+As USSD is used for making online transactions like buying a recharge card, transferring to another account, you can use USSD to pay the electricity bills online and recharge your prepaid meter online from there.

 - Depending on your banking, GT Bank USSD code is 737

 - From the option press 6 (Pay Bill) from the option and send

 - From the listed power distribution company select the one application to your location (town)

 - Enter the amount you want to top up and follow the rest of the on-screen guide.

 - Note that this isn’t available for all the power distribution companies.